Rafida

 Rafida (رافضة) is a polemical term referring to Shia Muslims.
 It derives from Shia Muslims' rejection of the legitimacy of Abu Bakr, Umar, and Uthman as caliphs, in favor of an Imamate beginning with Ali ibn Abi Talib, the cousin and son-in-law of the Islamic prophet Muhammad.

-In particular, the term Rafida appears in Sunni polemics as a derogatory nickname for Twelvers, who constitute the majority of the Shia community.
-In turn, Twelvers have reappropriated this nickname favorably to signify their rejection of tyranny and their struggle against perceived Sunni oppression.
+In particular, the term Rafida appears in Sunni polemics as a derogatory term for Twelvers, who constitute the majority of the Shia community.
+In turn, Twelvers have reappropriated this term favorably to signify their rejection of tyranny and their struggle against perceived Sunni oppression.

 Definition

 The term Rafida (or Rawafid, lit. 'rejectors', Rafidi) refers to those Shia Muslims who 'reject' the legitimacy of the caliphates of Abu Bakr, Umar, and Uthman.
 One after another, these caliphs succeeded the Islamic prophet Muhammad after he died in 632 CE.
 In particular, the term Rafida is applied to Twelvers, who constitute the vast majority of Shias.
 Twelvers believe that, shortly before he died, Muhammad publicly designated his cousin and son-in-law, Ali ibn Abi Talib, as his successor at the Ghadir Khumm.
 In their view, early caliphs thus usurped Ali's right to succeed Muhammad.
 They also believe that Ali was succeeded by eleven of his descendants.

-Rooted in early Islamic history, the term Rafida appears in Sunni polemics as a deragotary nickname for Twelvers, who have, in turn, reinterpreted this term favorably to signify 'rejection' of all tyranny and their struggle against perceived Sunni oppression.
+Rooted in early Islamic history, the term Rafida appears in Sunni polemics as a derogatory nickname for Twelvers, who have, in turn, reinterpreted this term favorably to signify 'rejection' of all tyranny and their struggle against perceived Sunni oppression.
 Less commonly, the term Rafida has been applied to other Shia sects, such as the ghulat (lit. 'exaggerators' or 'extremists'), who ascribed divinity to Shia imams and were excommunicated by them.